hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 cp -r ./composer-sample-networks/packages/basic-sample-network/  ./my-network
 ```

 You should now have a folder called `my-network` (as the basis for our project) that we can start to modify.
-Using VSCode,  open the `my-network` folder using Explorer in VSCode, click OK to open the folder.
+Using VSCode,  open the `my-network` folder click on Explorer in VSCode, click OK to open the folder.
 You should see the file layout in the explorer pane.

 <video autoplay "autoplay=autoplay" style="display:block; width:100%; height:auto;" loop="loop">
 <source src="{{ site.baseurl }}/assets/img/tutorials/developer/open_my_network.mp4" type="video/mp4" />